 After losing a loved one, family members are often distraught over the loss and frightened about what the future holds.
 They may be facing astronomical expenses related to treatment of the decedent’s final injuries.
 It is, to put it mildly, a bad time to be attempting to sort out a legal process.
 In addition, insurance companies providing policies to defendant’s may look to avoid a large payout by making a lowball offer of compensation during this time.

-Never accept that offer without the guidance of an attorney who has experience with wrongful death cases as doing so could cause you to lose out on money that may be rightfully yours under the state’s wrongful death statute.
+Never accept that offer without the guidance of an wrongful death lawyer who has experience with wrongful death cases as doing so could cause you to lose out on money that may be rightfully yours under the state’s wrongful death statute.

-Hiring a lawyer to help you with your wrongful death claim is crucial.
+Hiring the New York wrongful death lawyers at Jacoby & Meyers to help you with your wrongful death claim is crucial.
 In addition to guidance through the complex process of filing a wrongful death claim, a lawyer may be able to provide you with other services, including: